-Proportion of firearm murders among all murders in 2016 – the highest ever on record in the United States, according to FBI statistics.
+The proportion of firearm murders among all murders in 2016 – the highest ever on record in the United States, according to FBI statistics.
 While murders in the United States are well down from historic highs, gun murders represent a greater share of the overall total.

-Proportion of gun murders in the United States in which a handgun is the weapon, according to FBI statistics.
+The proportion of gun murders in the United States in which a handgun is the weapon, according to FBI statistics.

-The number of US cities and towns accountable for half of America’s gun homicides in 2015, according to a geographic analysis by the Guardian.
+The number of US cities and towns accountable for half of America’s gun homicides in 2015, according to a spatial geographic analysis by the Guardian.

 The Pew study reported similar findings; in this study two-thirds (66%) of gun owners indicated they own more than one firearm; roughly three-in-ten (29%) say they personally have five or more guns.
 Among those who own just one gun, handguns are by far the most popular: 62% say they own a handgun, compared with 22% who say they own a rifle and 16% who own a shotgun (Pew study).

 An early study in 2007 conducted by Hepburn, Miller, and Hemenway examined the size and composition of the privately held firearm stock in the US; this study aimed to describe the demographic patterns of firearm ownership as well as the motivations for ownership.
 They found that 13 percent of Americans, most of whom are men, own four or more guns; 20 percent of these gun owners with the most guns possess the equivalent of 2/3rds of the nation’s stockpile.